stormboy/whims/README.md

 How to Run
 ----------
-The server is implemented in Node.js and may be run with
+The server is implemented in Node.js and depends on a few external modules.

 ###Get Required Node.js Modules

     > npm install socket.io
-    > npm install connect
     > npm install biwascheme

 ###Configure